 - Other (Fun, hobbies, entertainment, extra-curricular activities)

 This is where you would ask yourself questions like, “Am I really spending only $350 on groceries every month?
 Can I really afford extra gymnastic classes for Izzy?”

 You may not like the answers to these questions, but the good part is once you’re informed, you can do something about it!

 There are several ways to track your expenses.
 I currently use the YNAB app on my phone to track all of my expenses.
 I like it because it pulls the information for me and all I need to do is approve the transactions.

 However, I understand that not everyone has $50 to put towards a yearly budgeting software, so I’m going to share with you what I did when I first started out – good ole paper and pen.

-You can use a notebook and carry it with you or you could use the free printable I created for you that’s included in the series printable pack.
+You can use a notebook and carry it with you or you could use the printable I created for you that’s included in the series printable pack for $5.
 This monthly expense tracker is easy to use.
 You print one for each month and record the date of the transaction, the payee, amount, and the category.
 I’ve also included a notes section.

 Tips for tracking your expenses:

 - Monitor your bank statements for fees

 - Add up expenses at the end of the month